spuyet/ftp/README.md

 ftp
 ===

-A server and his client for file transfer.
+A server and a client for file transfer.
 - Multi-client
 - Commands: cd/ls/get/put/pwd
 - TCP/IP